Energy Management and Energy Efficiency

-If energy efficiency is a business must do then putting a thorough energy management system in place is just plain common sense.
+If energy efficiency is something a business must do then putting a thorough energy management system in place is just plain common sense.

 And there’s nothing complicated about it.
 In simple terms, it’s the systematic use of management techniques, processes and tools to improve the energy performance of an organisation – basic house-keeping, you might say.